Bismark004/requirement-analysis/README.md

   The system should scale horizontally to accommodate increased traffic during peak periods.

 - **Usability**:
-  The application should feature an intuitive an
+  The application should feature an intuitive and user-friendly interface, making it easy for users to navigate and perform tasks.

+- **Reliability**:
+  Ensure 99.9% uptime with mechanisms for quick recovery in case of system failures.